 Black ink, clean-wiped?
 No bevel.

-Working proof before final numbers and letters, before lavis completely removed from borders and before additional drypoint and burin (H. I, 3).
+Working proof before final number and letters, before lavis completely removed from borders and before additional drypoint and burin (H. I, 3).

 etched l.l.: Goya (twice, once covered with etching); engraved, l.l.
 25; u.r. within pm, in graphite: 21.